Carlson drives in 2, Cardinals rally to top Marlins 5-3 - NewsBreak

 TRAINER’S ROOM

 Marlins: 2B Jazz Chisholm (back spasms) was back in the lineup after missing the last two games, but was removed in the middle of the second with right lower back discomfort.
 He popped out to right in his only at-bat.
-Chisholm will undergo tests tomorrow.
 Erik González entered the game at third and Berti moved to second.

 Cardinals: OF Tyler O’Neill (left knee strain) took part in running drills.
 The next step will be running the bases before being cleared for a rehab assignment that is expected to begin next week.